-In the summer a dug-out earth cooler keeps your perishables and drinks in top shape, however, in the winter you might only bring a cooler to place outside at night.
+In the summer a dug-out earth cooler keeps your perishables and drinks in top shape, however, in the winter you only need to bring a cooler to place outside at night.

 We have split and stacked plenty of wood for the inside woodstove and you find round logs for the fire pit outside.
 Ax and maul are available to split these for a bonfire.

 - What you will find in the Cabin

 - How to get there

 - Remote Location

 CAD$ 800.00 + 5 % GST for 3-4 people per week.